Week 7 Activities (Regression in R)

 Outcome: revenue

-4. Write-up and interpret your results in APA style
+4. Write up the results in APA style